lukes/ISO-3166-Countries-with-Regional-Codes/README.md

 ### ISO-3166 Country and Dependent Territories Lists with UN Regional Codes

-These lists are the result of merging data from two sources, the Wikipedia [ISO 3166-1 article](http://en.wikipedia.org/wiki/ISO_3166-1#Officially_assigned_code_elements) for alpha and numeric country codes, and the [UN Statistics](https://unstats.un.org/unsd/methodology/m49/overview) site for countries' regional, and sub-regional codes.
+These lists are the result of merging data from two sources, the Wikipedia [ISO 3166-1 article](http://en.wikipedia.org/wiki/ISO_3166-1#Officially_assigned_code_elements) for alpha and numeric country codes, and the [UN M49 Standard country or area codes for statistical use data](https://unstats.un.org/unsd/methodology/m49/overview) for countries' regional, and sub-regional codes.
 In addition to countries, it includes dependent territories.

 The [International Organization for Standardization (ISO)](https://www.iso.org/iso-3166-country-codes.html) site provides partial data (capitalised and sometimes stripped of non-latin ornamentation), but sells the complete data set as a Microsoft Access 2003 database.
 Other sites give you the numeric and character codes, but there appeared to be no sites that included the associated UN-maintained regional codes in their data sets.
 I scraped data from the above two websites that is all publicly available already to produce some ready-to-use complete data sets that will hopefully save someone some time who had similar needs.